 Minecraft doesn’t just appeal to the younger generation, with adults finding themselves just as captivated by the gaming phenomenon, and with over 200 million copies sold and counting, it has become one of the most successful game franchises of all time.

 There are tons of dedicated servers that cater to the Minecraft multiplayer mode, but don’t forget that joining Minecraft servers could potentially expose your IP to a third-party – so if you’re looking for a safer way to play, we’ve got you covered.
-2020 has certainly opened doors for new server hosting sites, but the leading names in Minecraft server hosting have remained unsurprisingly high in demand this year.
+This year has certainly opened doors for new server hosting sites, but the leading names in Minecraft server hosting have remained unsurprisingly high in demand this year.

-These are the best Minecraft server hosting services of 2020
+These are the best Minecraft server hosting services

 Hostinger promises the best web hosting solution for the perfect website, but also specializes in Minecraft server hosting, offering plans made especially for the game including resources that look to optimize Minecraft’s performance to the core.